 The American Council on Exercise (ACE) is a nonprofit, 501(c)(3) organization that is dedicated to improving people’s quality of life by means of safely and effectively increasing fitness levels.
 The following is a review of ACE and its personal trainer certification.

-- 2 ACE CPT Certification
+- 2 ACE CPT Certification Review

 One of ACE’s primary objectives is to safeguard the general public against risky or non-effective exercise programs, products and fads through active study, analysis and education.
-ACE also plays a significant role in safeguarding our society’s health by establishing quality certification and continuing education benchmarks for health and fitness professionals.
+The organization also plays a significant role in safeguarding our society’s health by establishing quality certification and continuing education benchmarks for health and fitness professionals.

 Their mission to promote a more healthy society by defining and encouraging proper exercise habits and regimens goes beyond the fitness sector.
 ACE makes accessible its industry expertise and objective viewpoint by presenting a variety of complimentary health and fitness advice to the general community and acts as an advisory committee and consumer advocate for all areas pertaining to fitness.

 Since 1995, ACE has worked with some of the leading exercise science researchers at top universities throughout the nation in carrying out studies on fitness trends and products.
 For example, in 2009, ACE performed a scientific analysis on the ideal push-up and the advantages of boot-camp workout routines.
 More recently, ACE published their findings on CrossFit, one of the most popular fitness trends, which quantified the exercise intensity and caloric expenditure associated with these workouts.
-The findings of these research studies are published online at ACE’s ‘Expert Insight’ blog.
+The findings of these research studies are published online at ACE’s ‘Research & Studies’ blog.

 The American Council on Exercise was among the very first organizations to recognize the importance of national accreditation, subsequently pursuing this distinction for its core fitness and health credentialing programs.
 In 2003, ACE received accreditation by the National Commission for Certifying Agencies (NCCA) for their Personal Trainer, Group Fitness Instructor and Medical Exercise Specialist (formerly known as Advanced Health and Fitness Specialist) certification programs.
 Since then, their Health Coach certification has also become NCCA-accredited; currently the only program of its kind to have been granted this recognition.

-ACE CPT Certification
+ACE CPT Certification Review

 Does having a degree help?